aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## Lock Aspect Ratio of Image {#lock-aspect-ratio-of-image}

 The aspect ratio of a geometric shape is the ratio of its sizes in different dimensions.
-You can lock the aspect ratio of the image using Shape.AspectRatioLocked.
-The default value of the shape's aspect ratio depends on the ShapeType.
+You can lock the aspect ratio of the image using [AspectRatioLocked](https://reference.aspose.com/words/net/aspose.words.drawing/shapebase/aspectratiolocked/).
+The default value of the shape's aspect ratio depends on the [ShapeType](https://reference.aspose.com/words/net/aspose.words.drawing/shapetype/).
 It is *true* for ShapeType.Image and *false* for other shape types.

 The following code example shows how to work with aspect ratio: